AbdulMalikDev/PythonCheatSheet/README.md

 # Python Cheat Sheet

+A Cheat Sheet 📜 to **revise** Python syntax in **less time**.
+Particularly useful for solving Data Structure and Algorithmic problems or a quick overview before an interview.

 > [Click here for similar Java Resource (not made by me)](https://drive.google.com/file/d/1ao4ZA28zzBttDkuS6MLQI52gDs_CJZEm/view) <br>
 > Get a PDF of this sheet at the end. <br>
 > Leave a ⭐ if you like the cheat sheet (contributions welcome!) <br>